vlingo/xoom-designer/README.md

 [![Build](https://github.com/vlingo/xoom-designer/workflows/Build/badge.svg)](https://github.com/vlingo/xoom-designer/actions?query=workflow%3ABuild)

-The VLINGO XOOM Designer to guide you in rapid delivery of low-code to full-code Reactive, Event-Driven Microservices and Applications using DOMA, DDD, and other approaches.
+The VLINGO XOOM Designer to guide you in rapid delivery of low-code to pro-code Reactive, Event-Driven Microservices and Applications using DDD and other approaches.

 Docs: https://docs.vlingo.io/xoom-designer